doingway2much/bamazon-cli-app/README.md

 # bamazon-cli-app

-The Bamazon CLI App uses NodeJS and Javascript to create reade and update and delete data (C.R.U.D) via a CLI App.
-THere are two apps one for the customer's and one for management that do two diffrent things.
+The Bamazon CLI App uses NodeJS and Javascript to create, read, update and delete data (C.R.U.D) via a CLI App.
+There are two apps one for the customer's and one for management that do two different things.

 [![DEMO](https://github.com/doingway2much/bamazon-cli-app/blob/master/img/DEMO.jpg)](https://youtu.be/SdL7LtiWX6wY "Bamazon DEMO")